iezhuozhuo/FedAttack/README.md

 # FedAttack

-Dataset for "Revisiting Data Reconstruction Attacks on Real-world Dataset for Federated Natural Language Understanding"
+Dataset for "Revisiting Data Reconstruction Attacks on Real-world Dataset for Federated Natural Language Understanding".

+Code is Coming.